akshay9967/Neosoft-dotnet/Final Assessment.md

 - make frequent small commits and push
 - Keep deploying your app from the begining and publish often when some changes has occured.
 - make sure you all distribute your work so that no one is burderned
-- once you complete your task share the link of your deployed app on zoom
+- once you complete your task share the link of your deployed app on slack

 ### Other Requirements
 - Exception Handling